top of page

 Molokai is the kind of race where you take all racing elements: competition, conditions, and distance- and crank 'em all up a few notches.
 Most of the big dogs are showing up.
 You have Aussies flying over, competitors from New Zealand, some fierce Hawaiian paddlers, and the best of California's paddle scene all in one place.

 Conditions are known for being wild, unpredictable, and a lot harder to manage in that big ocean compared to other races.
 It's also tied for being the longest distance prone race (with The Catalina Classic) at 32 miles.
-Figuring out the logistics is a feat of its own- getting a boat, escort, accommodations on Molokai, tickets to Oahu, a place to stay, etc. etc. etc. However, despite the severity of potential conditions, the logistical hoops, and that long, grueling crossing- it's one of the most badass paddling feats that someone can accomplish and we think that every paddler ought to do it at least once in their career.
+Figuring out the logistics is a feat of its own- getting a boat, escort, accommodations on Molokai, tickets to Oahu, a place to stay, etc. etc. etc. However, it's one of the most badass paddling feats that someone can accomplish and we think that every paddler ought to do it at least once in their career.

 This year the conditions were typical- washy, bumpy, and getting worse at China Walls as competitors neared the finish.
 Some super short period swell made the conditions more ideal for the stock division, and we saw the guys on 12's flying past a lot of the Unlimited boards.